a-hagi613/easy-bank/docs.md

 4. **Perform CodeQL Analysis**: The `github/codeql-action/analyze@v2` action performs the actual CodeQL analysis.
 The results are then uploaded to GitHub, and can be viewed in the security tab of the repository.

-This workflow ensures that every pull request is built successfully, passes unit tests, and does not introduce any new potential security vulnerabilities as detected by CodeQL.
+This workflow ensures that every pull request to the main branch is built successfully, passes unit tests, and does not introduce any new potential security vulnerabilities as detected by CodeQL.
 It helps maintain the code quality and security of the project.